 To have oversight of the processes whereby fieldwork and expedition advice and guidance is given to recipients of Society grants.
 The processes should be reviewed by the committee annually.

 To have oversight of the Society’s Professional Indemnity Insurance regarding information, advice and guidance given by the Society related to expeditions, fieldwork, outdoor learning and related activities.
-Procedurally, the policy should be reviewed by the committee annually.
-Council should review the policy every three years, aligned with each Presidential appointment.
+Procedurally, the policy should be reviewed as part of the annual risk review process.
+This process is held by the Head of Finance and Services but specialist advice and comment is invited from relevant colleagues and committees as required.
+Council should review the policy every four years, aligned with each Presidential appointment.

 These Terms of Reference will be reviewed by the Committee every three years.